-whose image is the subset of even elements. \footnote{Here $GCD(u,24)$ is the maximal integer $k$ such that both $u\in H_2(N)$ and 24 are divisible by $k$.
+is injective and has image the subset of even elements. \footnote{Here $GCD(u,24)$ is the maximal integer $k$ such that both $u\in H_2(N)$ and 24 are divisible by $k$.
 Thus $\eta_u$ is surjective if $u$ is not divisible by 2.
-Note that $u\in\im(BH)$ is divisible by 2 (for some $u$ or, equivalently, for each $u$) if and only if $N$ is Spin.} }
+Note that $u\in\im\varkappa $ is divisible by 2 (for some $u$ or, equivalently, for each $u$) if and only if $N$ is spin.} }